open-telemetry/oteps/text/0003-measure-metric-type.md

 Likely to be the most common kind of metric, cumulative metric events express the computation of a sum.
 Choose this kind of metric when the value is a quantity, the sum is of primary interest, and the event count and distribution are not of primary interest.
 To raise (or lower) a cumulative metric, call the `Add()` method.

-If the quantity in question is always non-negative, it implies that the sum never descends.
-This is the common case, where cumulative metrics only go up, and these _unidirectional_ cumulative metric instruments serve to compute a rate.
-For this reason, cumulative metrics have a `Bidirectional` option to be declared as allowing negative inputs, the uncommon case.
-The API will reject negative inputs to (default) unidirectional cumulative metrics, instead submitting an SDK error event, which helps ensure meaningful rate calculations.
+If the quantity in question is always non-negative, it implies that the sum is monotonic.
+This is the common case, where cumulative metrics only go up, these metric instruments serve to compute a rate.
+For this reason, cumulative metrics have a `NonMonotonic` option to be declared as allowing negative inputs, the uncommon case.
+The SDK should reject negative inputs to monotonic cumulative metrics, but it is not required to.

 For cumulative metrics, the default OpenTelemetry implementation exports the sum of event values taken over an interval of time.